smoeina/GRAM/README.md

 # GRAM
-This repository contains the code implementation for the paper titled "GRAM: An interpretable approach for graph anomaly detection using gradient attention maps".
+This repository provides the implementation for the algorithms presented in the paper "GRAM: An interpretable approach for graph anomaly detection using gradient attention maps".